 Dedicated Hosting

-Namecheap has three dedicated hosting plans that cost between $52.88 and $199.88 per month.
+Namecheap has three dedicated hosting plans that run roughly between $55 and $200 per month.
 The plans offer a variety of CPU core types, amounts of storage, and bandwidth, depending on the traffic and upload needs of your website.

 All plans come with free migration, three server management options to choose from (user-responsible, basic, or complete – the latter two are charged), and excellent security tools, which include regular monitoring and server checks.
 The dedicated servers run on separate Cisco/Juniper-powered networks that will ensure fast page loading speeds, despite surges in traffic.